-The Roof Gardens & Edwardes Square – NOW SOLD OUT
+Edwardes Square & Kensington Palace Sunken Garden – NOW SOLD OUT

 This event is currently SOLD OUT.
 Please contact Maya Albert, Events Assistant, if you would like to be added to the waiting list: 01372 384 043 / firstname.lastname@example.org

-After a 15 minute walk, guests will be led away from the busy throb of Kensington High Street into one of London’s most beautiful private garden oases, Edwardes Square.
+The tour will start at one of London’s most beautiful private garden oases, Edwardes Square.
 This late Georgian Grade II* listed square is over 200 years old and was laid out in 1819/20.
 It boasts a wonderful mixture of rolling lawns, mature trees, serpentine paths and imaginative planting, as well as a beautiful wrought iron rose arbour.

 Considered unusually informal for its time, its winding paths survive to this day.
 With an outer perimeter in the style of a woodland walk, wide paths meander through the centre.
 The Square’s most unique feature is ‘The Temple’- a classical Greek style garden lodge built in 1820, now home to Head Gardener David Magson.
 David, formerly Head Gardener at Highgrove, will lead our guests on a forty-five-minute tour and guests will have free time to explore at their leisure and pose any lingering questions to David, who has also worked at Hidcote Manor and Ness Botanic Garden.